 What are the examples of managed service providers?

 This type of managed service provider will offer a platform and typically a subscription-based business.
-Some of the few examples include Office 365, antivirus software, and universal communication software.
+Some of the few examples include Office 365, antivirus software, and universal communication software, such as business phone providers.
 These are some of the crucial factors of the managed service provider that can help you to achieve your business goals in the correct way.
 You need to understand the facts in the correct order to achieve your business objectives in the right manner.

 How does a managed service provider work?